Fragile superconductivity in the presence of weakly disordered charge density waves: Variational solution

 \subsection{Critical value of $\sigma$ at $T=0$}

 As already mentioned, non-zero disorder always precludes CDW LRO.
 From Eq. \ref{e18} it follows that $\mu_\Delta$ decreases monotonically as a function of increasing disorder for fixed $T$ and $H$.
 Thus in the variational solution, CDW disorder is always harmful for superconductivity.
-(This is not unexpected, as the replica trick tends to suppress the effect of the rare events that are expected to lead to the paradoxical enhancement of superconductivity by disorder at low $T$ and moderate $H$.)
+(This is not unexpected, as the replica trick does not explicitly incorporate the disorder-generated dislocations that lead to the non-analytic enhancement of superconductivity by disorder at low $T$ and moderate $H$.)
 The dependence of the $T=0$ critical field as a function of disorder, $H_{c2}(\sigma)$, that results from the present analysis is shown in Fig. \ref{fh2}.
 Note that there is a critical disorder strength, $\sigma_c$, where even though long-range CDW correlations have been entirely destroyed, the short-range amplitude of the pinned CDW order is sufficiently strong that it quenches superconductivity, even at $T=0$ and $H=0$.